HypenHypen

 Configuration

-Create a hypen.config.ts in your project root for custom configuration:
+Create a hypen.config.ts in your project root:

-export default defineConfig({
+export default {

 outDir: "dist",